How to: Aeropress

 How Does An AeroPress Work?

-The AeroPress, as it is today, is comprised of four main components.
+The AeroPress, as it is today, comprises of four main components.
 There's the filter cap, the seal, the plunger, and the chamber.
 An AeroPress typically comes with paper filters, but you can also find a metal mesh filter that is reusable.

 The device uses air pressure to extract flavor.
 When put together, it largely resembles a big syringe.
 Basically, the AeroPress is giving you a super concentrated pressed coffee.
 It's very close to an espresso, but it's technically not.